GCSE in London 2026

 - Standard GCSE Program

-The course lasts 2 years (equivalent to Russian grades 10 and 11), students usually enter at the age of 14 and finish at the age of 16.
+The course lasts 2 years, students usually enter at the age of 14 and finish at the age of 16.
 The structure of the standard GCSE program includes:

 - Mandatory subjects (from 5 to 10).
 Most often, these are standard basic subjects such as mathematics, literature, English and others, which are studied in quite detail.